fastmovingtarget/northernwutaiji/README.md

 Managed to get the routes working, putting together tests for the nav links in layout took more time than expected and the page blocking was very, *very* basic.

 ### Hour 3: Sharpen up the Layout CSS and put in placeholder text and videos:
+Spent a while faffing around with colours but layout at least is now looking sharper.
+Starting to add in placeholder videos and will be adding in placeholder text shortly.

+### Hour 4: Finish adding placeholders and get to putting the content in the correct place visually:
+Placeholders added and content is in and looking passable for the moment.

+## Day 1 end:
+Only 4 hours of concentrated dev time, but I'm happy with the progress so far.
+There's not a huge amount to do as yet testing-wise, which will likely remain the case throughout the MVP at the very least.

+### Tomorrow:
+Look towards carousels where there should be carousels